AsaCooperStickland/situational-awareness-evals/README.md

 ```bash
 python3 scripts/run/slurm_sweep.py --experiment_name "source_reliability_v3_reproduce" --config experiments/sweeps/source_reliability/v3_r40u20.yaml
 ```

-The models will be evaluated every epoch and the results should be saved to W&B.

 3. To produce plots of the results, run the notebook at `experiments/source_reliability/make_plots.ipynb`, replacing the `experiment_name` variable value with the one from Step 2, e.g. `source_reliability_v3_reproduce`.